Arakmmis/DecadeOfMovies/README.md

 ## Overall Impressions

 This was frankly a very interesting challenge, and I've learned a lot by doing it as it was a chance for me to use all the components in it together for the first time.

 Thank you for your time and sorry if this was too long.
-  - One other issue was the non-availability of a CallAdapter for LiveData in Retrofit, so I had to resort to using RxJava instead.

-> Initial Load Time
-  - On first launch, the app takes around 10-15s to load, which puts if the user continuously tries to use it by clicking on the screen, an ANR dialog is displayed by the system.
-  - I didn't manage to get to find a way to solve it in the remaining time that I had, but if I could have another go at it, I would start by tackling the most important bottleneck I see, which is; the requests to Flickr API to get the images for every movie upon launch.
-  - I would probably hold off on firing the requests and risk diaplaying to the user the list of movies with placeholder images to not stall the user on startup.

-## Overall Impressions

-This was frankly a very interesting challenge, and I've learnt a lot doing it as it was a chance for me to use all the components in it together for the first time.

-Thank you for your time and sorry if this was too long.